ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 for BTP-U datagrams.
 It has no incremental implications for security beyond those in the relevant protocols.

-BTP-U assumes sending rate is controlled by a mechanism out of scope for the protocol and has no builtin mechanism for identifying or mitigating any congestion a sender might cause.
+BTP-U assumes the sending rate is controlled by a mechanism out of scope for the protocol and has no builtin mechanism for identifying or mitigating any congestion a sender might cause.
 Use of this protocol on some networks, a shared LAN segment for example, may cause a Denial-of-Service by flooding Ethernet switches and stations.